Developer(s) – Starbreeze Studios

 PEGI – 16

-The brainchild of Dutch film director Josef Fares, Brothers: A Tale of Two Sons was an indie game released August of last year, and won the VGA award for Best Xbox Game of 2013, ahead of the likes of BioShock Infinite and Grand Theft Auto V. I decided to check it out, and though I can point a few things out about, I was left fairly impressed by it.
+The brainchild of Dutch film director Josef Fares, Brothers: A Tale of Two Sons was an indie game released in August of 2013, and won the VGA award for Best Xbox Game of 2013, ahead of the likes of BioShock Infinite and Grand Theft Auto V. I decided to check it out, and though I can point a few things out about, I was left fairly impressed by it.

 Graphics – 9/10